Where to Get the Best Steak in Omaha

-Last updated Jun 3, 2025 | CWS Visitor Guide, Drink & Dine, Food
+Last updated Dec 12, 2025 | Food & Drink, CWS Visitor Guide, Drink & Dine

 Written by Dan Hoppen

 Omaha is known for its beef, and we have the steakhouses to prove it.
-Most College World Series visitors make it their goal to make at least one Omaha steakhouse visit and enjoy the rich, delicious flavors Omaha’s beef has to offer.
+Most visitors make it their goal to make at least one Omaha steakhouse visit and enjoy the rich, delicious flavors Omaha’s beef has to offer.
 If you’re wondering which one to choose, here are some of our picks for the best steakhouses in Omaha!

 The Committee Chophouse